compact/angular-bootstrap-lightbox/README.md

 This lightbox displays images using an AngularUI Bootstrap Modal.

+The left/right arrow keys are binded for navigating to the previous/next image.
+The escape key for closing the modal is binded by AngularUI Bootstrap.
+A button group for navigation and a close button are placed at the top of the modal.

+The image is scaled to fit inside the window.
+An optional image caption overlays the top left corner of the image.

 [angular-loading-bar](https://github.com/chieffancypants/angular-loading-bar) is used to show the loading progress of the current image.

 ## Demo